 This goes a long way in preventing buyer’s remorse.

-You have likely already expressed your appreciation to your client over the phone or in person…
+You would have likely already expressed your appreciation to your client at the point of closing the deal…

 This then brings their level of assurance up a notch and chance of buyer’s remorse, down.